 Trigger: Evaporator LWT drops below evaporator freeze protect set point and LWT sensor fault is not active for a time longer than the evaporator recirculation time set point.

-Action Taken: Rapid stop all circuits
+Action Taken: Rapid shutdown all circuits and lockout unit from running.

 Reset: This alarm can be cleared manually via the keypad, but only if the alarm trigger conditions no longer exist.

 Evaporator LWT Sensor Fault